 When will cinemas reopen?

-Outdoor cinemas and drive-in cinemas can open from 13 July, and indoor cinemas will be permitted to reopen from 27 July if conditions allow.
+Outdoor cinemas were able to open from 13 July and indoor cinemas from 27 July.

 When will theatres or concert halls reopen?